prntgab/My-Mini-Projects/QR Code Project/readMe.txt

 This was built 12/05/2024
-Initially made for the practice of JQuery
+Initially made for the practice of Node.js